Who doesn’t love chocolate? So imagine gifting your friends and family chocolates customized just for them. They would LOVE you.

-With the help of the extruder, this all-in-one 3D printer can print ingredients like chocolate, cream cheese, cookie dough, frosting, and much more.
+With the help of the extruder, this 3-in-1 3D printer can print ingredients like chocolate, cream cheese, cookie dough, frosting, and much more.
 The extruder includes a syringe powered by a stepper motor.

 The prints turn out accurate and precise.

 The ZMorph does not certify that foods extruded from the thick paste extruder are eatable, so this is best left for home use only.

 If you do plan to use ingredients of your own, make sure to make the paste entirely homogeneous.
 Otherwise, the nozzle might clog up.

 The main selling feature for the ZMorph is of course its all-in-one appeal.
 So definitely get this printer if you want the option to 3D print food while still being able to print with regular filament.

 Any veteran 3D printers here in your audience?
 If you’ve been rolling your eyes at the prices mentioned so far, you’re in luck.
 You can customize your own printer into a choco printer thanks to ChocoL3D kit.

 The kit is made by a single person who lives in Ukraine.
 It consists of a stepper motor, heater cartridge, a bunch of nozzles, thermistors, and screws.
 The components are designed to fit well with each other.